-The following feedback was provided by players testing iterations of STAGE’s Quantum Photo Booth: \begin{itemize} \item “The IBM Photo Booth showed me how quantum physics can improve encryption.
-Did I actually get access to qubits right there?”
-(Player demographic: Student practitioner of science, but not quantum scientist; age range 26 – 41) \item “I think the Photo Booth’s text was very informative in an audience-friendly way.”
+The following feedback was provided by players testing iterations of The Quantum Photo Booth: \begin{itemize} \item “The IBM Photo Booth showed me how quantum physics can improve encryption.
+Did I actually get qubits right there?”
+(Player demographic: Student studying science, not quantum scientist; age range 26 – 41) \item “I think The Photo Booth’s text was very informative in an audience-friendly way.”
 (Player demographic: General public, age range 58 – 76) \item “I felt more excited about the ways we can engage the public concerning quantum science.
-The implications of quick Quantum Key Distribution became more visceral after playing the Quantum Photo Booth.
+The implications of quick QKD became more visceral after playing The Quantum Photo Booth.
 It makes me want to delve deeper into finding practical molecular qubits, and also makes me wonder as to future applications outside the ones often discussed.”
 (Player demographic: Student/teacher quantum scientist, age range 26 – 41) \item “I’m much more interested in learning about quantum physics after playing the games.
 It has me thinking about potential social media content for my quantum start-up.
-I liked the immersive experience of Quantum Photo Booth.”
+I liked the interactive experience of The Quantum Photo Booth.”
 (Player demographic: Student artist, age range 10 – 25) \end{itemize}